Learn More About the Top 10 International Import/Export Ports

 For a better idea of exactly how much traffic major container ports see annually, take a look at the numbers from the top 10 container ports in 2017 and previous years.

 As you can tell, Asia seems to dominate the market, which is no surprise considering how much merchandise they produce on a day-to-day basis.
-The United States didn’t make the Top 10, but major ports on both the east and west coast managed to make the Top 25.
-For even more information on container ports around the world, see the full list of the Top 50 Container Ports of 2016.
+The United States didn’t make the Top 10, but major ports on both the east and west coasts managed to make the Top 25.
+For even more information on container ports around the world, see the full list of the Top 50 Container Ports.

 Looking To Coordinate A Major Port Shipment?